rancher/charts/charts/artifactory-jcr/v2.3.0/charts/artifactory/charts/postgresql/README.md

 To horizontally scale this chart, you can use the `--replicas` flag to modify the number of nodes in your PostgreSQL deployment.
 Also you can use the `values-production.yaml` file or modify the parameters shown above.

+### Customizing Master and Slave services in a replicated configuration

+At the top level, there is a service object which defines the services for both master and slave.
+For deeper customization, there are service objects for both the master and slave types individually.
+This allows you to override the values in the top level service object so that the master and slave can be of different service types and with different clusterIPs / nodePorts.
+Also in the case you want the master and slave to be of type nodePort, you will need to set the nodePorts to different values to prevent a collision.
+The values that are deeper in the master.service or slave.service objects will take precedence over the top level service object.

 ### Change PostgreSQL version

 To modify the PostgreSQL version used in this chart you can specify a [valid image tag](https://hub.docker.com/r/bitnami/postgresql/tags/) using the `image.tag` parameter.
-For example, `image.tag=12.0.0-debian-9-r0`
+For example, `image.tag=12.0.0`

 ### postgresql.conf / pg_hba.conf files as configMap